≡ Menu

 Deciding where to hire employees will vary depending on what kind of role you are advertising.
 For example, if you want to hire a social media intern, then you don’t necessarily have to go through recruiting websites or agencies.
 Try contacting local universities or colleges to see if any students are willing to take up the role.
 Alternatively, if you require a qualified professional then you might have to approach a niche job website.
 For example, for an IT role you might consider using Technojobs to fill the vacany.
 There are many recruiting avenues to consider, therefore you have to take time to decide what suits your situation the best.
 You may also want to consider the time you have available and the money in your budget for recruiting staff.
 If you need staff on short notice then you could hire through recruiting agencies.
 Recruitment agencies are usually quick and efficient so they are a great way to hire a worker.

-Anthony Sherick, the director of Technojobs added: “Hiring staff is often quite difficult for small businesses who don’t have a dedicated in-house recruitment resource.
+Anthony Sherick, added: “Hiring staff is often quite difficult for small businesses who don’t have a dedicated in-house recruitment resource.
 Therefore the burden and resource is normally additional to the day to day work.
 There are multiple channels to source candidates from jobsites to recruitment agencies.
 Recruitment Agencies will often charge a percentage of salary whilst jobsites will charge a flat fee for advertising.
 It is so important that small businesses sell their company to prospective candidates through the job advert, social media etc.”

 As a small business owner, you may have only a few members of staff that you may consider as your work family.
 Therefore, you could even hire your own friends and family, or existing employees’ friends and family.
 This could save you a lot of time and money.
 You might also have the additional benefit of previously knowing the candidate.
 Whatever the case, make sure to set professional standards and boundaries.